olcf/NewUserQuickStart/Frontier/README.md

 The OLCF Moderate Collection is called “OLCF DTN (Globus 5)”.

-If you are on Odo, you in the OLCF Open enclave and its Collection is called "NCCS Open DTN (Globus 5)" and is a portal to the open NFS and GPFS filesystems.
+If you are on Odo, you are in the OLCF Open enclave and its Collection is called "NCCS Open DTN (Globus 5)" and is a portal to the open NFS and GPFS filesystems.

 This assumes that you have logged in using steps like those in the Hands-On Globus-ID exercise.